Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

      ![8](./assets/snapshot11.png)

-   Here we generate a *Shared Access Signature* to securely access and Read the image for a pre-define time period.
+   Here we generate a *Shared Access Signature* to securely access and Read the image for a pre-define time period:

 9. Crucially, copy only the **Blob SAS token** string and **Blob SAS URL** .
 This specific token will be securely stored within Azure Key Vault.
 It is imperative to avoid copying the "Blob SAS URL" or the "Blob URL."